tiro45/hello-word/README.md

 # hello-word
-a example to use giyhub
+a example to use github